 Many people decide to merge a vacation with an opportunity to learn.
 I did it when I wanted to learn English in England and Spanish in Spain, and I will do it when I get to Brazil as I want to learn Portuguese.
 It’s exciting, especially for the opportunity to mingle with the locals in their language.

 Everywhere I go, I always look for a walking tour or a bus tour when available.
 I schedule it on day one or two as it helps to familiarize myself with the city and get to know interesting tips from a local perspective.
 And sometimes you also make friends.

-NOTE #2: There are also paying tours that are longer and include some of the archeological sights in the vicinities of Cusco.
+There are also paying tours that are longer and include some of the archeological sites in the vicinities of Cusco.
 Before booking make sure you check what’s included in the tour.

 - Temple of San Blas

 - Church and Convent of Our Lady of Mercy